 So, you can make a bee line to Birdsville or alternatively you can take your time and do some outback touring and sightseeing on the way!

-If any competitors or supporters are intending to drive to the event, and have a spare seat or two that they wish to offer to another competitor to help split the cost of petrol, we will be keeping a car pooling register.
-You can contact us with details of when and where you will depart from, and how many seats you wish to fill, or if you are looking for a lift to the event, we will need to know where you live.
+If any competitors or supporters are intending to drive to the event, and have a spare seat or two they may wish to offer to offer this to another competitor to help split the cost of petrol.
+Event organisers will establish a dedicated Facebook group for participants to connect prior to the event, and this is a great way to arrange car pooling.

 4 WD Hire